 Table of Contents

 That is a startling figure.
 In fact, it equals out to approximately 18% of women in the US.
-So if you are a female suffering from migraines, you are far from alone.
-This is one of the most common health conditions.
+So if you are a female suffering from the conditions, you are far from alone.
+This is one of the most common health disorders.
 But don’t let how widespread the problem is take away your hope.
 At the end of this list, we’re going to consider a natural form of care that has been helping many women (and men for that matter) get help for chronic migraines.

 As noted previously, about 18% of adult women experience migraines.
 This is in sharp contrast with only 6% of adult males suffering from migraines.
-Some have posited that this is not necessarily becuase women get more migraines but that men often feel they have to “tough it out” and not seek medical treatment.
+Some have posited that this is not necessarily because women get more migraines but that men often feel they have to “tough it out” and not seek medical treatment.
 Thus, many men who suffer from migraines are never diagnosed.
 Also, there is a stigma attached to suffering from migraines, and some men are afraid to get a diagnosis because they don’t want it to affect things like their career or a romantic relationship.
 Thus, they try to self-medicate using over-the-counter pills.
 Whether this is the real reason for the discrepancy or not has never been thoroughly researched.